port949/doorways/site/content/pages/about.md

-With degrees in both design and construction from a top 10 architecture school in the United States, you could say I have a...
+With experience in both design and construction, you could say I have a...

 <img src="https://www.doorwaysmagazine.com/wp-content/uploads/particular_skills-300x180.jpg" alt="Taken" >

 <em>Very particular set of skills.</em>